 While the U.S. techno/bureaucrats may say this technology is not viable, they need only talk to their Curacaon counterparts for the scoop.
 In fact, these same technologies are already online in the U.S. in the form of giant turbine/impellers and generators located in our many hydroelectric utilities, none of which are on our seacoasts.

 Published costs of energy sources by PG&E indicate hydroelectric power is only about one-third the cost of any other available energy source.
-With this source, battery-powered vehicles, extraction of the hydrogen atom and reduced global warming would all be possible.

 Come join the cabaret, World.